cosmos/cosmos-sdk/docs/architecture/adr-005-subscription.md

 ## Context

 Cosmos-SDK should allow developers to choose from a variety of payment models for their application.
-Subscriptions areo ne of the most popular payment models for Internet applications, so it is natural to provide this payment model as a module for sdk users.
+Subscriptions are one of the most popular payment models for Internet applications, so it is natural to provide this payment model as a module for sdk users.

 For fuller context around this issue: see [\#4642](https://github.com/cosmos/cosmos-sdk/issues/4642)